 This focus on influencers is inevitably shifting perceptions of how the affiliate channel should assess and reward its contribution to sales.
-If affiliates are truly to take advantage of the DACH region's huge ecommerce potential then the loyalty to a last click attribution culture must be overcome and visibility on their contribution to the rest of the online journey must be shared.
-Equally important, as the survey response from agencies and networks makes clear, is the need to accurately track users across devices as smartphone penetration and usage begins to spike.
+If affiliates are truly to take advantage of the DACH region's huge ecommerce potential, then the loyalty to a last-click attribution culture must be overcome and visibility on their contribution to the rest of the online journey must be shared.
+Equally important, is the need to accurately track users across devices as smartphone penetration and usage begins to spike.

 Both of these developments will inevitably call for more data to be shared between the parties involved.
-But uniting this requirement with a need to honour the online privacy of citizens in the DACH region will be a delicate and fine balance which, if achieved, promises to unlock a vast and valuable market
+But uniting this requirement with a need to honour the online privacy of citizens in the DACH region will be a delicate and fine balance which, if achieved, promises to unlock a vast and valuable market.